RiseGaming/Takistan-Life-Rules/README.md

 ### General

 1. Allowed to take control of factory zones, but cannot indiscriminately kill others without valid reasoning.
+2. Civilians may not commit terrorism.
+Switch to Independent.

-### No Compensation If
+### No Compensation If You;

-- You provoke others with large sums of money.
+- Provoke others with large sums of money.
 - Stand/lie/run in roads to get hit.
 - Punch armed people.
 - Jump from moving vehicles.